-Why do we enjoy reading Regency fiction so much?
-In 2017, two hundred years will have passed since Jane Austen’s death in 1815.
+Why do we enjoy reading Regency romance fiction so much?
+In 2017, two hundred years passed since Jane Austen’s death in 1815.
 Her novels are more popular today than they’ve ever been.
 There’s even a constant stream of new “Austen inspired” fiction.

 I’ve been thinking about why I love Regency fiction.
 Here are three of my reasons.
 I’m sure you have your own.
 Please share your thoughts in the comments.